 - For people already paying privately, a generic entrant is where meaningful monthly-cost compression usually starts — but the weekly options (Wegovy, Mounjaro) are the anchor, not brand Saxenda.

-The UK and Korean situations rhyme more than either rhymes with the US.
-Both have a single-payer or heavy-insurer context sitting next to a cash-pay clinic lane.
-In both, a daily GLP-1 generic competes against weekly incumbents that already hold patient attention.
+The UK and Korea rhyme with each other more than either rhymes with the US.
+Both pair a single-payer or heavy-insurer system with a cash-pay clinic lane right beside it.
+And in both, a daily GLP-1 generic walks in to face weekly incumbents that already own the patient's attention.

 How to read this in your market